-Ormiale is a project Fabrice Domercq started in 2007 in the Entre-deux-Mers region of Bordeaux.
-Ormiale took their small .69 hectare plot organic in 2009, and now cultivates 2 hectares of demeter certified vines in the Côtes de Castillon and Côtes de Francs.
+Ormiale is a project Fabrice Domercq started with the famous British designer Jasper Morisson, in 2007 in the Entre-deux-Mers region of Bordeaux.
+Ormiale took their small .69 hectare plot organic in 2009, and now cultivates 2 hectares of Demeter certified vines in the Côtes de Castillon and Côtes de Francs.
 They work with very low yields, between 20-29 hl/ha (compared to the 59 hl/ha authorized maximum in this region).
-All grapes are destemmed by hand, and manually loaded into conical french oak vats where the fermentation takes place without additives.
+All grapes are destemmed by hand and manually loaded into conical french oak vats where the fermentation takes place without additives.
 The wines are almost always made without any addition of sulfur.
-In 2015 they began to produce the red petnat, James.
+In 2015 they began to produce the rosé pet nat, James.

 Ormiale — Back to the top

-Vinification Method: Grapes are hand harvested and destemmed.
-The wine is fermented for 4-5 weeks and then transferred to bottle to finish fermentation as a pet-nat.
-The wine rests in limestone caves for 12-14 months before being disgorged and re-capped.
+Vinification Method: Grapes are hand-harvested and destemmed.
+The wine is fermented for 4-5 weeks and then transferred to bottles to finish fermentation as a pet-nat.
+The wine rests in limestone caves for a minimum of 14 months (but usually more, as above) before being disgorged and re-capped.
 Zero sulfur added.